Chapter 2 Geographic data in R

 Decision on which

-Raster* class should be used depends mostly on a character of input data.
+Raster* class should be used depends mostly on the character of input data.

 Processing of a single mulitilayer file or object is the most effective with